 I took these when I first started the kit.
 In the top photo you can see what came with it, a canvas with the picture printed on and of course, very sticky!
 There are the mosaic blocks all coloured coded in little bags, a pair of forceps for adding the mosaic blocks and a very useful tray for keeping those little blocks in one place!

-The bottom photo show where I have started placing some of the mosaic blocks and the symbols for the colour coding are clearly visible.
+The bottom photo shows where I have started placing some of the mosaic blocks and the symbols for the colour coding are clearly visible.

 I recommend doing these with your favourite music in the background and a glass of wine (or in my boring case, a cup of tea!) nearby.
 It is surprisingly relaxing and has enough focus that it’s very much in line with the mindful way that I am learning to live.

 One word of caution, these mosaic blocks are much smaller than I was expecting, which is why they give you forceps.
-If your eye sight isn’t very good then I wouldn’t recommend this hobby for you sadly.
-I am on the look out for other suppliers that supply larger ones though.
+If your eye sight isn’t very good then I recommend using a magnifier preferably with a light to help.
 That said, because the mosaic blocks are small you get a far better resolution of your final picture.

-If you are interested then I have a small selection in my shop on this site or you can find them in one of my Etsy shops.
+If you are interested then I have various designs to choose from in my Etsy shop.
 If you are new to this I recommend starting with a smaller kit to see how you get on and so you don’t feel overwhelmed by it.
-I made that mistake but thankfully I’m really enjoying them.
-They are selling and if they are successful I will expand the selection.
+They are selling well and I have expanded my selection.
 So any feedback, good or bad (constructive please) is welcome.
 There might be a particular style you can’t find maybe.
 I haven’t stocked any religious ones as they as niche but I have seen them.

 So there we have it!
 My run down on two potential hobbies that I have done along with the pros and cons.
 Again, I’d love to hear from you and see what you are up to so please use the comments below.
 Also, please sign up for email updates notifying you when a new post is published.
 I’ll be doing more in this series so stay tuned.
 You can find my subscribe box in the side bar and at the very bottom of the page.